Vendor Coordination Belongs in Managed IT

 Website Performance Is Part of the Sales Process

-Your website can have great copy and still lose people while it wheezes into view.
+It is a tough pill to swallow, but your website can have the most brilliant, persuasive copy in the world and still lose people entirely while it wheezes and struggles to load into view.

 Field Note 010